SahilThorat11/Cpp_Programming/Logical_Programs/Generic_Programming/README.md

 📁 Folder Structure
 Cpp Programming/

 └── logical programs/

     └── generic programming/
-        ├── examples/        # Demonstrations of generic functions & classes
-        ├── templates/       # Template-based algorithms & utilities
-        ├── concepts/        # C++20 concept examples
-        ├── type_traits/     # Custom traits and compile-time checks
-        └── README.md        # This file

 ----------------------------------------------------------------------------------------------------------------------------------

 You can rename or restructure based on your project needs.

-🚀 What You Will Learn
+🚀 What You Will Learn :

 ✔ Template Basics

 Function templates